OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:18

-There were six steps to the throne and a footstool in gold attached to the throne, and arms on each side of the seat, and two lions standing beside the arms.
+The throne had six steps, with a gold footstool attached to it, and arms on each side of the seat, with two lions standing beside the arms.

 ---